up9inc/tutorials/kafka-weavesocks/k8s/README.md

 $ kubectl apply -f . -n sock-shop
 ```

+Wait until the cluster is fully running before continuing.
 The kafka pod will restart 2-5 times, don't worry about it.

 ## Test the Applicaton
 To access the front-end of the application: